‘With Love We Grow’

 Sessions involve the use of natural materials for activities such as:

-• Building a range of sheltera
+• Building a range of shelters

 • Art and creative activities